-nonvalue venesas are approximations. (c) Base Consider Water Use of the North System, Hislash-Preston is 164.5 mgd.
+(c) Base Condition Water Use of the North System, Hisland-Preston is 164.5 mgd.
 The base condition impacts of 9.1 mgd for historical water deliveries by MOWASO to City of North Mismi Beach were transferred to the City with re-issuance of their permit in July 2007; revising the base condition to 155.4 mgd.
+EXHIBIT 10A

-(d) Base Condition Water Use of the Central System, Alexander Onr is 161.2 mgd.
-It was demonstrated through modeling that transfering 22.0 MGD from Alexander On VTP well field to the Southwest and an additional withdrawal of 1.5 MgD at Southwest would not cause a net increase in volume or cause a change in Emiling of surface and groundwater from Everglades water bodies, consistent with Section 3.2.1.E(z) of the BDR; revising the base condition to 214.10 mgd.
+(d) Base Condition Water Use of the Central System, Alexander Orr is 181.2 mgd.
+It was demonstrated through modeling that transfering 22.0 MGD from Alexander Orr V/TP well field to the Southwest and an additional withdrawal of 1,5 MGD at Southwest would not cause a net increase in volume or cause a change in Eming of surface and groundwater from Everglades water bodies, consistent with Section 3.2.1.E(2) of the BDR; revising the base condition to 214.18 mgd.

-(e) The South Oade allocation associated with Elevated Tank.
-Leisure City, and Naranja is transferred to SMH when the new WTP is planned to begin operation in 2019.
-Everglades Labor Camp and Newton wellfields are placed in stand by service after the SMH/VTP begins planned operations in 2019, with operations limited to minimum amount required to maintain operational readiness and Florida Department of Neuth clearance.
-For Everglades Labor Camp and Newton the historical pumpage of 2.8 mgd vas increased by 1.5 mgd at Everglades Labor Camp and 0.5 mgd at Newton to 4.8 mgd total, consistent with Section 3.2.15(2) of the Basis of Review for Water Use Applications within the South Florida Water Management District.
-Turning of Elevated Tank, Leisure City, and presults in 2.5 mgd results in
+(e) The South Oade allocation associated with Elevated Tank, Leisure City, and Naranja is transferred to SMH when the new WTP is planned to begin operation in 2019.
+Everglades Labor Camp and Newton wellfields are placed in stand by service after the SMH/VTP begins planned operations in 2019, with operations limited to minimum amount required to maintain operational readiness and Florida Department of Neath clearance.
+For Everglades Labor Camp and Newton the historical pumpage of 2.8 mgd vas increased by 1.5 mgd at Everglades Labor Camp and 0.5 mgd at Newton to 4.8 mgd total, consistent with Section 3.2.1E(2) of the Basis of Review for Water Use Applications within the South Florida Water Management District.
+Turning of Elevated Tank, Leisure City, and preduction in impact to regional canals, therefore 2.5 mgd is available to transfer to SMH wellfield, plus an additional 0.5 mgd was allowed to account for the reduced treatment efficiency of the proposed membrane softening plant, pursuant to Section 3.2.1E(3)(a).